 How much can you possibly lose on a bad day?
 The answer was the market risk number given by Value at Risk by position, ticker, and portfolio.

-But the next question was more interesting and contentious.
+But the next question, the next challenge with Value at Risk, was more interesting and contentious.
 How much capital should you put aside for a bad day?
-The contention arose because you had a choice of using regulatory standards (99% VaR, a win for Jorion but reinforcing Taleb’s 9 rules aboe).
+The contention arose because you had a choice of using regulatory standards (99% VaR, a win for Jorion but reinforcing Taleb’s 9 rules above).
 Or using lower percentile conditional puts by position, ticker and portfolio.

 The real gem in this improvement was the concept of trailing correlations.
 Taleb’s deepest fears about market risk models stemmed from correlations breaking down.
-And while we were still looking backwards in the rear view mirror we could at least begin to visualize and accept the facts that correlations were not stable and would break down at the first signs of trouble.
+And while we were still looking in the rearview mirror we could at least begin to visualize and accept the facts that correlations were not stable and would break down at the first signs of trouble.

 My respect for historical simulation grew when we started modeling Value at Risk for cross currency swaps.
 Two separate currencies, two separate interest rates, two separate term structures and about a thousand assumptions in between.
-I would look at the end number our Monte Carlo simulator would throw out in amazement and wonder how could any rationale being put any reliance in something that is literally stitched together by chewing gum and baling wire.
-While Historical simulations had its own issues, atleast it reduced the assumption set and the usage of historical price data set across currency pairs, rates, term structures and markets made it a lot more easier to explain to traders.
+I would look at the end number our Monte Carlo simulator would throw out in amazement and wonder how could any reliance be placed on something that is literally stitched together by chewing gum and baling wire.
+While there were challenges with Value at Risk determined using the Historical simulation approach, at least it reduced the assumption set and the usage of historical price data set across currency pairs, rates, term structures and markets, and made it a lot easier to explain to traders.
 Traders understand and respect price and price histories.
 They question assumptions.
 A model that uses raw prices unfettered by drivers and assumptions for a trader is infinitely superior to a model with more assumptions than equations.

-But I think biggest break through for us happened last year when we finally managed to link the Value at Risk with Stop Loss Limits.
+But I think the biggest breakthrough for us happened last year when we finally managed to link the Value at Risk with Stop Loss Limits.
 The intuitive leap that made this possible came from nowhere and addressed the question I had been personally trying to answer for the last few years.